canhaktan/canhaktan/README.md

 - 👋 Hi, I’m @canhaktan
 - 👀 I’m interested in programming and chess
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m 2nd year software engineering student at Yaşar University, in Izmir, Turkiye.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learn new things as always, it is the part of the journey.
-- 📫 How to reach me Lichess = @Paranoyak
+- 📫 How to reach me?
+My lichess account is @Paranoyak , you can drop me message there :)
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: I am a FIDE Master (FM) at chess.
 2300+ FIDE.

 <!---